Pakkerman/clipboard-thingy/logs.md

 ### 1123
 - Fix faulty regex for url checker, that will cause browser freeze when trying to check a long string.
+- Set overflow scroll on text item
+- Style buttons on text and file list items to match, move delete button to the right-top of the text item.